Free Education

 Storytelling is the Oldest Form of Education

-Storytelling serves as a powerful medium for sharing experiences.
+Storytelling serves as a powerful medium for sharing experiences and help children heal from trauma.
 Stories engage our thinking, emotions, and imagination all at once.
 Narratives serve a purpose beyond literature; they can effectively illustrate even the most intricate and abstract ideas.
 Incorporating storytelling into education can take various forms, including reading books, and sharing personal experiences.
 Storytelling holds the key to unlocking the realms of personal imagination and fostering a sense of shared love within local communities.
 CPI is dedicated to enhancing children’s mental health, education, and overall well-being through the medium of play-based learning.
 Regardless of whether we refer to it as Mask-making or Storytelling, this endeavor fundamentally constitutes education.

 Storytelling for Emotional Healing